-Undergraduate Credit Undergraduate
+Undergraduate

-Hours Attempted Minimum Cumulative
+Minimum Cumulative

 GPA

-0 - 29 1.75
+1.75

-30 - 59 1.85
+1.85

-60 and above 2.00
+2.00

-Graduate Credit Graduate Minimum
+Graduate Minimum

-Hours Attempted Cumulative GPA
+Cumulative GPA

-1+ 3.0
+3.0

+Minimum GPA 1.75 1.85 2.00 Graduate Cumulative

 Student transcripts will be monitored at the end of each semester to determine eligibility for continued financial aid.
 If a student does not meet one of the Satisfactory Academic Progress standards at the end of each spring semester, he/she will be placed on financial aid probation.
-Students are encouraged to attend summer school without penalty in order to meet the University's requirements for Satisfactory Academic Progress.
+Students are also allowed to attend summer school without penalty in order to meet the University's requirements for Satisfactory Academic Progress.